You don't want to miss this.

 3:15 - 4:30 p.m.

-Public Spaces, Civic Places: Coming Together in Our Parks, Plazas, Streets and Sidewalks, Erin Barnes, President & CEO, Main Street America, First Methodist Church,
+Staying Positive in a Negative World, Erin Barnes, President & CEO, Main Street America, First Methodist Church,

 6:00 - 7:00 p.m.